ajdillhoff/personal-site/content/notes/multidimensional_grids_and_data.md

 ## No longer embarrassing: overlapping data {#no-longer-embarrassing-overlapping-data}

 At this point, you should have a basic understanding of how to solve problems that are embarrassingly parallel.
 Now comes the next step in shaping your parallel thinking skills.
-What if the thread relies on multiple data points that may be used by other threads.
+What if the thread relies on multiple data points that may be used by other threads?
 This is further complicated with problems that require some computation to complete before a thread can begin its work.
 Let's take a step into deeper waters by looking at image blurring.
 This is a common technique used in image processing to reduce noise and detail.
 The basic idea is to replace each pixel with a weighted average of its neighboring pixels.
 The size of the neighborhood is called the **kernel size**.
 The kernel size is typically an odd number so that the pixel of interest is in the center of the neighborhood.

 The core operation behind blurring is called a **convolution**.
 We will explore this operation in depth as it serves as a more advanced pattern for parallelism.
 For now, we will focus on the basic idea.
 Given a kernel size of \\(5 \times 5\\) centered on a pixel, we will compute the weighted average of the 25 pixels in the neighborhood.
 To keep it simple, the weights will be uniform.